I am challenging the rulers of quilting – throwing down the gauntlet, showing them how it’s done – how many ways can I say this?

 Tips for creating a ruler collection:

 - Start with the essentials – a ditch ruler (if you’re on a longarm), and on a domestic I suggest something with curves like the “waves” rulers from Handiquilter.
 I think it’s harder to create consistent shapes on a domestic, and the waves will give you S-curves and a longer consistent run of curved lines.
 I started with the Handi Versa Tool, but now my preferred ditch work ruler is Sid from Angela.
-I hardly every use the versa tool, as I find the straight edge too short compared to Sid, and it lacks the markings that I find I like to use.
+I hardly every use the versa tool, as I find the straight edge too short compared to Sid, and it lacks the markings that I find I like to use. **Update: Check out our quilting rulers made right here in South Africa: Tramlines, Keyhole, Boomerang, Making Waves and more to come!

 - Remember that rulers are intended for consistency, so if you’re comfortable with making a shape, there’s no need to get the ruler.
 And making a straight line on a longarm machine is much harder than on a domestic machine.